A Survey of UAV Communication Networks: Roles, Power Sources, and Security: Evolution of standards for UAV communications

 \section{Evolution of standards for UAV communications}

-The integration of UAVs with wireless networks have prompted standardization bodies to define protocols and standards that ensure their reliability and efficient operations.
+The integration of UAVs with wireless networks has prompted standardization bodies to define protocols and standards that ensure their reliability and efficient operations.
 3GPP has developed standards for LTE support in UAVs to address the issues faced by UAVs at high-altitude operations (approximately 300 meters).
-Further 3GPP formally defines an UAV as only an aerial UE and the Command and Control Link (C2 Link) (C2 Link is used to transmit commands from ground control station to UAVs and feedback from telemetry) signals to the aerial UEs are established while also focusing on UAV traffic management and Air to Ground (A2G) communication channels \cite{ref16}.
+Further 3GPP formally defines an UAV as only an aerial UE and the Command and Control Link (C2 Link) (C2 Link is used to transmit commands from ground control station to UAVs and feedback from telemetry) signals to the aerial UEs are established while also focusing on UAV traffic management and air to ground (A2G) communication channels \cite{ref16}.

-The IMT-2020 (5G framework) highlights UAVs’ vital role in 5G applications such as eMBB (Enhanced Mobile Broadband) and mMTC (Massive Machine Type Communication) which also support AI operations, 3D coverage and connectivity.
-IMT-2030 (6G) focuses on 6G and expands it towards Integrated Sensing and Communication (ISAC) and a growing omnipresence of aerial and terrestrial network integration \cite{ref17,ref18}.
+The IMT-2020 (5G framework) highlights UAVs’ vital role in 5G applications such as eMBB (enhanced mobile broadband) and mMTC (massive machine type communication), which also support AI operations, 3D coverage, and connectivity.
+IMT-2030 (6G) focuses on 6G and expands it towards ISAC and a growing omnipresence of aerial and terrestrial network integration \cite{ref17,ref18}.

-ETSI GR ENI (Group Report – Experiential Networked Intelligence) focuses on 6G oriented framework that highlights the role of AI in self optimizing communication networks that can adapt to different dynamics depending on varying operational conditions.
+ETSI GR ENI (Group Report – Experiential Networked Intelligence) focuses on a 6G oriented framework that highlights the role of AI in self optimizing communication networks that can adapt to different dynamics depending on varying operational conditions.
 While it is not an UAV specific standard, the principles of these adaptations can be applied to UAV supported communication networks where any autonomous resource management is required.
-ETSI TC SES (ETSI Technical Committee on Satellite Earth Stations and Systems) focuses on interoperability among satellite and other aerial nodes, even though they do not introduce any UAV assisted / specific communication procedures but they establish the requirements for Beyond Line of Sight (BLOS) communication that shall let UAVs operate autonomously \cite{ref19,ref20}.
+ETSI TC SES (ETSI Technical Committee on Satellite Earth Stations and Systems) focuses on interoperability among satellite and other aerial nodes, even though they do not introduce any UAV-assisted/ specific communication procedures, but they establish the requirements for beyond line of sight (BLOS) communication that shall let UAVs operate autonomously \cite{ref19,ref20}.